Who doesn’t love going out to eat? On average Americans eat out 2-3 times a week. For those in bigger cities, it's closer to 5-6 times a week.

 Choosing to eat food that tastes good to you and nourishes your body.

 Using all your senses to explore, savor and taste each meal.

 Learning to listen to physical hunger and satiety cues to guide your food choices.

 Slowing down throughout your day to “check-in” to realize the benefits and effects of eating on your body and emotions.

 Most of all, mindful eating means that you are fully present to the pleasure of eating.
 Savor it.
-Learn a new way to eat out.
+Learn the smart way to eat out.